DePayFi/public-documentation/docs/payments/concepts.md

 A trace will be recorded right before the widget hands over the payment transaction to the user's wallet.

-A trace makes sure that a payment will be tracked even if the tracking of the payment fails after payment submission (to the blockchain).
+A trace makes sure that a payment will be tracked even if the tracking of the payment after payment submission (to the blockchain) should fail.

+If a trace is not submitted succesfully, the widget shows an error message and will not allow the user to submit the payment.

 ## Payment

 The actual payment will be tracked as soon as:

-1. The user's wallet reports the submitted transaction id back to the payment widget which will report it to your app which will need to send it to the DePay API.
+1. The user's wallet reports the submitted `transaction_id` back to the payment widget which will report it to your app which will need to send it to the DePay API.

 2. The payment trace (recorded prior to submitting the payment) finds a matching payment on the blockchain and converts it to a tracked payment.